YunoHost packages are under free licenses GNU AGPL v.3.

 hosts file (last §) on your computer.

 Yes, you can!
 YunoHost needs money to pay servers and domain names.
-We would also like contributors to be able to continue contributing rather than look for jobs elsewhere.
+We would also like contributors to be able to spend more time contributing rather than looking for jobs.

 You can donate using our donation interface

 If you can, you can also make in-kind contributions, like servers (some of our infrastructure relies on servers from a few associations).

 There are many ways to contribute :).